-Fig. 6 Sequence of Planning and Execution Phases in Project Phase - Modification
+Fig. 6.
+Sequence of Planning and Execution Phases in Project Phase - Modification

 The background for the model compilation is dividing the project execution phase into a certain number of key planned outputs that need to be created within the project solving process.
-To try the methods, we have selected 5 planned outputs; their number will, however, vary according to how many key outputs the project will be evaluated by its team.
 Every project is original and it is impossible to set one universal model for all kinds of projects.
 Every output will then consist of other partial outputs (work packages) according to the WBS definition.
 Reaching these outputs in the model is not initially limited by time, as e.g. when designing the project time schedule that always follows upon creating a WBS project.
 According to the Dynamic Iteration Method, the Project Schedule Document will not be necessary for the project time management - this will make the project work easier.